digital-work-lab/theses/docs/topics.md

 **Thesis Advisor**: Prof. Dr. Gerit Wagner

 **Summary**: This thesis will explore how perceptions of fairness in bot interactions within Git-based organizing and document-based organizations (e.g., GitLab) are influenced by the procedural mode of action and interaction design.
-Specifically, it will investigate how actions such as **opening issues**, **direct commits**, **suggesting or rejecting pull requests**, and **evaluating user contributions** impact perceptions of procedural and interactional fairness.
+Specifically, it will investigate how actions such as *opening issues*, *creating commits directly*, *suggesting or rejecting pull requests*, and *evaluating user contributions* impact perceptions of procedural and interactional fairness.
 It may also examine how interaction design elements—such as tone, explanations, voicing concerns, and the disclosure of overriding options—shape user experiences and fairness perceptions.
-Theoretical underpinnings will draw from **Organizational Justice Theory**, the **Computer as Social Actor (CASA) Framework**, and/or the **Theory of Procedural and Interactional Fairness**.
+Theoretical underpinnings will draw from *Organizational Justice Theory*, the *Computer as Social Actor Framework*, and/or the *Theory of Procedural and Interactional Fairness*.

 **Methods**:
-The research will adopt an **experimental approach**, involving:
+The research will adopt an experimental approach, involving:
 - Development of prototypes simulating different bot actions and interaction designs.
 - Experiments to assess user perceptions of fairness under varying conditions (e.g., tone, transparency, decision types).
 - Data collection and analysis to identify patterns and derive actionable insights.

 **Expected Outcomes**:
 The thesis will generate insights into:
-1. **How procedural modes of action** (e.g., direct commits vs. pull request suggestions) influence fairness perceptions.
+1. How procedural modes of action (e.g., direct commits vs. pull request suggestions) influence fairness perceptions.
-2. **The impact of interaction design** (e.g., explanations, tone, transparency) on user experiences.
+2. The impact of interaction design (e.g., explanations, tone, transparency) on user experiences.
-3. Implications for the **ethical and effective design of bots**, contributing to improved user trust and collaboration in Git-based environments.
+3. Implications for the ethical and effective design of bots, contributing to improved user trust and collaboration in Git-based environments.

 **Requirements**:
-- Interest in **moral and ethical theories** related to fairness and technology.
+- Interest in moral and ethical theories related to fairness and technology.
-- Willingness to develop **prototypes** (knowledge of Git and Python is highly beneficial).
+- Willingness to develop prototypes (knowledge of Git and Python is highly beneficial).
-- Capability to **conduct experiments**, including participant recruitment, study design, and data analysis.
+- Capability to conduct experiments, including participant recruitment, study design, and data analysis.

 **References**: